NP-Hardass/wine-a-holics/README.md

-Welcome to the Unofficial Wine Overlay!
+Welcome to the Wine-a-holics Overlay!
 =======================================

 Repoman Status: [![Build Status](https://travis-ci.org/NP-Hardass/wine-overlay.svg?branch=wine-a-holics)](https://travis-ci.org/NP-Hardass/wine-overlay)

 Goals
 -----
-This overlay strives to provide bleeding edge Wine and Wine related ebuilds, hopefully with them being accepted into the main Gentoo tree.
-Additionally, we aim to improve ebuild quality, squash bugs, and implement a slotted Wine (exclusive for this overlay) that will enable users to use multiple versions of Wine, with and without Wine-Staging, at the same time.
+This overlay strives to provide bleeding edge Wine and Wine related ebuilds.
+As a sister project of wine-overlay, we aim to improve ebuild quality, squash bugs, and incorporate the kinds of features that users desire, like slotted Wine that enables users to use multiple versions of Wine, with and without Wine-Staging, at the same time.
 We know that Wine sometimes includes regressions from version to version, so the the goal there is to allow you to switch and use whatever version(s) that your applications need.
+Additionally, the non-vanilla versions of wine also support Gallium Nine Direct3D9.

 Packages
 --------